rafadavis/python/sections/errors.md

 Our usual response when seeing an error on a computer screen is a stress response.
 Our heart rate elevates and, if we cannot do what we were asking the computer to do, our frustration mounts.
 This is because many errors when interacting with programs are not useful or informative, and because we often have no capability to fix the program in front of us.

 In Python, errors are our friends.
 This might be hard to accept initially, but the errors you see when running Python scripts generally do a good job of pointing you to what's going wrong in your program.
-When you see an error in Python, therefore, try not to fall into the stress reponse you may be used to when interacting with your computer normally.
+When you see an error in Python, therefore, try not to fall into the stress response you may be used to when interacting with your computer normally.

 ## Two kinds of errors